mttrbrts/webpack-composer/README.md

-# webpack-composer
+# webpack-cicero

-A minimal sample showing the composer-common library running in the browser inside a React app.
+A minimal sample showing the [Cicero engine](https://github.com/accordproject/cicero/) running in the browser inside a React app.
+Cicero is a library for smart legal contracts built by the [Accord Project](accordproject.org)

 Run locally with